tomy0000000/tubee/README.md

 # Installation

-*Full guide will be released when stable version published, only important notice provided at the moment*
+*Full guide will be released when stable version published, only important notice will be provided at the moment*

 * Database (**Be aware that migration scripts will constantly modified during the whole dev stage**)
-  * `MySQL 5.x`
+  * `MySQL`
-    * The only fully-compatible-well-tested option
+    * The only fully-compatible-well-tested option...at least for now.
     * Please set encoding to `utf8mb4_unicode_ci` as video description can really be anything you couldn't expected.
   * `SQLite`
     * Might worked initially
-    * Even though `render_as_batch=True` is set on Flask-Migrate, but upgrade scripts won't always be compatible
+    * Even though `render_as_batch=True` is set on Flask-Migrate, but upgrade scripts doesn't always works as expected.
   * `PostgreSQL`
-    * Doesn't compatible with hashed `user.password` field, might be available in future patched
+    * Doesn't compatible with hashed `user.password` field, might be fix in future patched.

 # Features